rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    \>\>\> is the Python interpreter prompt.

-   If you see \>\>\> in front of a command, don't enter that part.
+   Don't enter or copy \>\>\> when typeing or copying Python commands.

+   ### Current Working Directory

-0. Display Python's current working directory with these Python statements:
+0. Display Python's <strong>current working directory</strong>:

    <tt><strong>
    \>\>\> import os<br />
    \>\>\> os.getcwd()
    </strong></tt>

-   The response is your home folder (substitue my "mac" user name with yours):
+   In the response, substitue my "mac" user name with yours:

    <tt>
    '/Users/mac/Downloads'
    </tt>

+   The above should be the same as the path obtained from pwd before entering Python.

 0. Futhermore...